barkdoll/barkdoll/README.md

 ### 📬 May I contact Jesse for professional reasons?

-If the inquiry is regarding a permanent, full-remote role (thanks COVID 19 for showing us how viable full-remote development can be), he would be more than happy to [discuss it with you on LinkedIn](https://www.linkedin.com/in/jessebarkdoll/).
+If the inquiry is regarding a permanent, full-remote role (thanks COVID-19 for showing us how viable full-remote development can be), he would be more than happy to [discuss it with you on LinkedIn](https://www.linkedin.com/in/jessebarkdoll/).